 - Join our Jacobs Parents Facebook Group We have heard from many parents that one of the greatest resources for advice is our great online community of first-time and experienced camp parents in the Jacobs Camp Parents Facebook group.
 Want to know the best way to label clothing?
 Wondering what duffle bag is most popular?
 Figuring out where to stay in Jackson the night before camp?
 This is the group to ask!
 Please click here to request membership in this group.

 ***It is important to note that this group is not monitored by camp staff. if you have questions or concerns specific to your child, please contact camp directly at 601-885-6042 or firstname.lastname@example.org.***

 - Communicate with camp The more information you can provide us about your camper, the better!
 We do everything we can to be prepared when our campers come through the gates, and the more honest and candid you can be with us about your child, the more we can do to ensure your child has a successful camp experience.

 - Don’t forget to prepare yourself too!
-Sending your child off for 10 days, 1 month or even the whole summer can feel daunting.
+Sending your child for the summer can feel daunting.
 Remind yourself that you are giving your child the gift of independence, and that going to camp is an opportunity for your child to explore the world beyond his or her own backyard.
 You are giving them space for personal growth, the chance to make new friends, and the opportunity to build new skills and explore new interests.
 Even still, it is normal to feel nervous.
 Please know that we are here to address your concerns.

 You can always contact us here at camp 601-885-6042 or email@example.com to let us know how we can make this summer amazing for your camper and for you!